ctphoenix/Python-Course-Material/chapter7.md

 Network homophily occurs when nodes that share an edge share a characteristic more often than nodes that do not share an edge.
 In these exercises, we will investigate homophily of several characteristics of individuals connected in social networks in rural India.

 *** =instructions
-- Now let's compute the actual homophily in our network.
-Recall that our measure of homophily is the proportion of edges whose nodes in the pair share a characteristic.  `homophily(G, chars, IDs)` takes a network `G`, a dictionary of characteristics `chars`, and node IDs `IDs`.
+- Now let's compute the observed homophily in our network.
+Recall that our measure of homophily is the proportion of edges whose nodes share a characteristic.  `homophily(G, chars, IDs)` takes a network `G`, a dictionary of characteristics `chars`, and node IDs `IDs`.
 For each node pair, determine whether a tie exists between them, as well as whether they share a characteristic.
-The total count of these is `num_same_ties` and `num_ties`, and their ratio is the homophily of `chars` in `G`.
+The total count of these is `num_same_ties` and `num_ties` respectively, and their ratio is the homophily of `chars` in `G`.
 Complete the function by choosing where to increment `num_same_ties` and `num_ties`.

 *** =hint
 - You can increment an `int` variable `x` using the Python shorthand `x += 1`!